romikoops/polaris_clone/DEVELOPMENT.md

 must be alwasy written inside separate engines.
 For more information and guidelines, please refer to dedicated documentation at [USAGE.md][0].

+## Data Migrations

+As application evolves, time to time there is a need to migrate data from older models to newer ones.
+This is handled as `Data Migration`.
+Data Migration is run after new code is deployed to the production environment in the background, leading smooth and easy way to handle any data backfilling needs.
+To generate data migration in your engine, simply run rails generator:

+    # rails generate data:migration create_admin_subscriptions

 ## Running Specs

 All specs are designed to be runnable from to top-level only.
 To run whole app-suite,